 If you find yourself asking the question, do vets use stethoscopes?
 The answer is YES!

 Vets use stethoscopes every day when they are checking a pet’s vital signs and auscultating the various internal organs.
+Learning about a few reasons to become a veterinarian will help you figure out if this science-based career is right for you.

 When you first arrive at a vet’s office, either the veterinarian or vet tech will ask you many essential questions about your pet.